yohasebe/monadic-chat-cli/README.md

 **data/context**

 In `normal` mode, this function only displays the conversation history between User and GPT.
 In `research` mode, metadata (e.g., topics, language being used, number of turns) values are presented.
+In addition to the metadata returned in the API response, the approximate number of tokens in the current template is also displayed.

 Program code in the conversation history will be syntax highlighted (if possible).
 The same applies to output via the `html` command available from the function menu.